limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 pinkydb
 ```
 ### WordPress
-Let's use `wpscan` to scan for WordPress vulnerabilities since there's WordPress installed in `pinkydb`.
+Let's use `wpscan` to scan for WordPress vulnerabilities and to identify users.

 ```
 # wpscan --url pinkydb --enumerate u